-Average number employed.--Add the number of employees, both full-time and part-time, for the 12 pay periods ending closest to the 15th of the month and divide that total by 12.
-For the January-June periods, calculate similarly and divide by 6.
+Average number employed.--Add the number of employees, including owners/employers, both full-time and part-time, for the 12 pay periods ending closest to the 15th of the month and divide that total by 12.

-Hours worked.--Include time paid for sick leave, holidays, and vacation time.
+Hours worked.--Include time paid for sick leave, holidays, and vacation time for employees, including owners/employers.
 Include overtime hours actually worked; do not convert overtime pay to its equivalent in straight-time hours.

-Wages paid.--Total wages paid before deductions of any kind (e.g., withholding taxes, old-age and unemployment insurance, group insurance, union dues, bonds, etc.).
+Wages paid.--Total wages paid before deductions of any kind (e.g., withholding taxes, old-age and unemployment insurance, group insurance, union dues, bonds, etc.) to employees, including owners/employers.
 Include wages paid directly by your firm for overtime, holidays, vacations, and sick leave.

-Fiscal year.--The 12-month period between settlement of your firm's financial accounts.
+Fiscal year.-The 12-month period between settlement of your firm's financial accounts.